vghessel/PasswordFactory/README.md

-Random password generator using HTML, CSS and JavaScript.
+Random password generator using HTML, CSS and JavaScript